-In your third week, you’ll take your CSIA exam.
+In your fourth week, you’ll take your CSIA exam.
 You’ll be pleased to hear that we almost always have a 100% pass rate – but of course, this comes down to your hard work and dedication.
 Once you’ve passed this, you’re ready to be an instructor!

 Put your skills into practice.
 You'll be teaching guests at the Lake Louise Ski School!
 You’ll also have access to internal training to get you up to speed, and you’ll work up to 40 hours a week as a paid instructor.